mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 54:42

 That's [egolessness](glossary#egolessness).
 Egolessness, based on the spirit of throwing [yourself] away, offering yourself into [zazen](glossary#zazen), is based on the help of [samadhi](glossary#samadhi) (one-pointedness).
-Only you can throw [yourself] away into zazen; you cannot do it without samadhi.
+Only you can throw yourself away into zazen; you cannot do it without samadhi.

 If you want to practice samadhi, one-pointedness, you have to arrange circumstances.
 Cease all affairs, and all involvements.
 There is no chance to involve in the sound of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
 This is samadhi.
 If you practice samadhi, if you are right in the middle of samadhi, very naturally there is the practice of egolessness, because you can offer yourself to zazen.

-So, [it’s a] very simple practice.
+So, it’s a very simple practice.
 And then, at that time, if you offer yourself, and then after that if there is no design on becoming a [Buddha](glossary#buddha), or expecting a reward, et cetera ... at that time, this practice is exactly to manifest the original nature of the Buddha: existence.

 ##### 56:36

-So, there are three important [points]:  [samadhi](glossary#samadhi), [egolessness](glossary#egolessness), and no design on becoming [Buddha](glossary#buddha), no design of expecting reward.
-[Those] three points are very important.
+So, there are three important points:  [samadhi](glossary#samadhi), [egolessness](glossary#egolessness), and no design on becoming [Buddha](glossary#buddha), no design of expecting reward.
+Those three points are very important.

 [Egolessness](glossary#egolessness): that is to regulate the mind.
 How to regulate the mind?
 Egolessness.
 How to practice egolessness?
 Throw yourself away; in other words, offer yourself into [zazen](glossary#zazen).
 How can you do that?
 By the help of  [samadhi](glossary#samadhi), one-pointedness.
 With wholeheartedness, you can do it, very naturally.